Pabsilon/PracticasSO/README.md

 # Practicas SO
 Curso 2015-2016

+Starting work on Practica 4, a simple keyboard driver.

-Working on Practica 3, a c-written processor scheduler comparer.
+Finished Practica 3, a c-written processor scheduler comparer.
+Some optional parts added.

 Finished Practica 2, a fuse-based FileSystem where we had to implement the unlink and read functions.